 Throughout his campaign, the Republican presidential nominee has unleashed repeated derogatory attacks on minorities, the woman went on.
 Yet "Ms. Trump continues to defend [her father's run for the White House], and Nordstrom continues to defend her" by selling her products.

-It's hard to overstate the importance of someone like Ivanka to a white supremacist movement that relies on constant rebranding to broaden its appeal beyond the racist fringes of society.
-A major reason she's been successful as a proxy for such politics is that she doesn't intuitively look the part.
+It's hard to overstate the importance of someone like Ivanka to a racial grievance movement that relies on constant rebranding to broaden its appeal beyond the racist fringes of society.
+A major reason she's been successful as a proxy for white supremacist politics is that she doesn't intuitively look the part.

 The same could be said for her father, Donald Trump, a reality TV star and businessman with a closet full of nice suits and Chinese-made ties.
 He lives in New York City, one of the most diverse metropolises in the world.
 That hate might come in so shiny a package is validating.
 It's helped him build a successful campaign atop calls to hoard the bounties of U.S. citizenship and the Constitution from Mexicans, Muslims and black people.

 Ivanka, for her part, has used her boardroom-feminist appeal (and wardrobe) to peddle her father's message to a broader audience.
 At the start, it seemed an awkward fit.
 Trump's rise was fueled by a toxic miasma of vitriol and thinly veiled white supremacy, yet his stylish, cosmopolitan 35-year-old daughter has stood by him the whole time.

 Ivanka was once seen as an outspoken advocate for women and working moms but has since defended the nominee against accusations of misogyny and racism on national TV.
 She gave a stirring speech at the Republican National Convention in July, arguing that Trump was the best person to lead the country.